franghignone/ShoppingList/README.md

 - 😄 Fun facts: I fly FPV drones 🛸 and do 3d modeling and printing 🗽

 ## About this proyect
-In this proyect i worked with lists of products, discounts and data segmentation in .csv format.
+In ShoppingList i worked with lists of products, discounts and data segmentation in .csv format.
 This data is displayed, modified, sorted and logged into a .log file.

 Any feedback will be appreciated 😃